-The senior policy accountants at the Office of the Comptroller of the Currency (OCC) develop and interpret generally accepted accounting principles for national banks and federal savings associations that represent more than 67 percent of the country's banking assets.
+The senior policy accountants at the Office of the Comptroller of the Currency (OCC) develop and interpret generally accepted accounting principles for national banks and federal savings associations that represent a majority of the country's banking assets.
 These accountants meet with controllers and senior policy professionals of banks of all sizes, as well as senior partners and managers of the largest accounting firms.
-Senior policy accounting professionals also teach courses within the OCC, make presentations at OCC and industry conferences, and interact with accountants and other regulators around the world.
+Senior policy accounting professionals teach courses at the OCC, make presentations at OCC and industry conferences, and interact with accountants and other regulators around the world.

 Job responsibilities include:

 - formulating accounting policy and reporting standards for national banks and federal savings associations.